neodriveit/twojparapet/README.md

 ##general info

-php project for management of own collection of plants and share it with community
+student php project for management of own collection of plants and share it with community

 ##technologies